 There are many fine hotels, motels and bed & breakfasts in the Tri-Cities area.

-Pacific Wings has a partnership with the Red Lion hotel in Richland and the Clover Island Inn in Kennewick to provide our clients with special low room rates.
+Pacific Wings has a partnership with the Holiday Inn hotel in Richland and the Quality Inn in Othello to provide our clients with special low room rates.

 There are many fine restaurants and casual eating establishments in the Tri-Cities.
 No matter your preference, you will find a wide variety of meals available.
 There are also several major grocery stores where you can purchase items for your lunches during your hunt.